 Yet regulators themselves may not be comfortable with the practice.
-The National Association of Insurance Commissioners’ voiced concern about marriage discounts.
-In a 2017 report, the group wrote:
+The National Association of Insurance Commissioners’ voiced concern about marriage discounts in a 2017 report.

 California has curbed the use of non-driving variables in the pricing of auto insurance when voters passed Proposition 103 in 1988.
 Since then, insurers are required to use three variables in descending as the primary determinants for setting rates: driving record, miles driven per year and experience.
 Only after that can insurers bring in other factors.

 “As a result, those other factors, including marital status, have much less impact,” says Hunter.